 5. A clash of cultures that affects growth

-As well as acquiring relationships with new clients, a buyer will also be acquiring a whole new team of staff who they will need to build relationships with; people who are used to working in a certain way.
+As well as acquiring relationships with new clients, as a buyer you will also be acquiring a whole new team of staff (who are used to working in a certain way).
+You'll need to build relationships with them quickly!

-If these new staff members have very different values or don’t support your growth plan and continue to work differently, this can lead to a clash of cultures which ultimately will affect productivity, growth, and profitability.
+Sometimes new staff members have very different values or don’t support your growth plan .
+They may continue to work in the "old way".
+You'll have to work hard to avoid this "clash of cultures".
+If you have a poor relationship with your team, this ultimately can affect productivity, growth, and profitability.
 (Find out how to get your staff to support your growth plans)

 Do your due diligence!

-Buying an accounting practice doesn’t come without its risks, but you can significantly reduce these risks or prevent some altogether by doing a thorough analysis of the practice being sold during the deal stage.
+You can significantly reduce this risk involved in buying an accounting practice by doing a thorough analysis of the practice being sold during the deal stage.

 Here are a few ways that you can avoid these traps above: